llanesm/EHR-Lite/README.md

 ## A "Lite" EHR System done in Python/Flask
 ### By Kevin Benoit and Matthew Llanes

+This webapp branch is meant for hosting on OSU server

-*Credit to knightsamar/CS340_starter_flask_app for initial repo for initial webapp setup*
+*Credit to knightsamar/CS340_starter_flask_app repo for initial webapp setup*